publiclab/leaflet-environmental-layers/README.md

 #### Testing in GitPod

-To run Cypress tests in GitPod, you'll need to use `npm run start:ci & cypress run --browser electron`
+To run Cypress tests in GitPod, you'll need to do `npm install -g cypress` and then use: `npm run start:ci & cypress run --browser electron`

 ## Features